-Also considered in determining a reasonable parental contribution are salaries of both parents, additional income, net worth of business or farm, real estate holdings, savings, investments, special family circumstances such as additional costs of two working parents, number of dependents, student's earnings and assets, extraordinary expenses (such as business or medical), and certain types of debts.
+Also considered in determining a reasonable parental contribution are salaries of both parents, additional income, net worth of business or farm, real estate holdings, savings, investments, special family circumstances such as additional costs of two working parents, number of dependents, student's earnings and assets, extraordinary expenses (such as business or medical) and certain types of debts.
 Circumstances such as job expenses or debts, and support of elderly relatives or other children in college, are also taken into account.

 Students are also expected to contribute to these educational expenses through summer savings.
-Incoming freshman girls are expected to provide \$200, incoming freshman boys, \$300; an additional \$50 is expected from the student for each additional year, i.e. soph. girl, \$250; soph. boy, \$350; jr. girl, \$300; jr. boy, \$400; sr. girl, \$350; sr. boy, \$450.
+Incoming freshman girls are expected to provide \$300, incoming freshman boys, \$400; an additional \$100 is expected from the students for the sophomore year, i.e. sophomore girl, \$400; sophomore boy, \$500.